 Instead of being crushed by her new head’s open lack of faith in her, Fenna was determined she would show him she could do it.
 She gained a B in Psychology A level, an A in World Development AS, plus two respectable arts A levels to make up the grades required to study Psychology at university.
 Her Psychology and World Development tutors, two young women who made every effort to understand Fenna’s learning styles and support her accordingly, were wonderful examples of what can be achieved with compassionate, out-of-the-box teaching.

-It was only in her final year, when she was finally allowed to study subjects that interested and engaged her, that Fenna began to enjoy her studies.
+It was only in her final year, when she was finally able to study subjects that interested and engaged her, that Fenna began to enjoy her studies.
 This was reflected in her dissertation grade;

 a First for a heartfelt and excellent piece of research on the concept of home for Somali refugees settling in the UK.